tweag/monad-bayes/docs/source/usage.md

 ### Sequential Monte Carlo

-Sequential importance resampling works by doing `sis` with a resampler of your choice, such as `resampleMultinomial`, after first spawning a set of `n` particles.
+Sequential importance resampling works by doing `sequentially` with a resampler of your choice, such as `resampleMultinomial`, after first spawning a set of `n` particles.

 ```haskell
 smc ::